samreality4/MovieProject/README.md

 ## Features

-With this app, you can:
+By using this app, you can:
 * View the most popular and trending movies.
 * Save your favorite movie and view them later.